-Out of 152 assessed units in the State, 3 blocks (Chittur & Malampuzha blocks of Palakkad district and Kasaragod block of Kasaragod district) have been categorized as “Critical”; 27 blocks are “Semi-critical” and 122 blocks are in “Safe” category.
-The Stage of Ground Water Extraction and the block-wise long-term (2010- 2021) water level trends of the observation wells being monitored by Central Ground Water Board and the State Ground Water Department for pre and post-monsoon were considered for categorization of the blocks.
-The spatial distribution of different categories of assessment units is given in Figure below:
+The Assessment units have been categorized as “Over-exploited”, “Critical”, “Semi-critical” and “Safe” based on Stage of Ground Water Extraction and the long-term decline of average ground water levels in the observation wells in the assessment unit.
+Out of 152 assessed units in the State, 3 blocks (Chittur & Malampuzha blocks of Palakkad district and Kasaragodblock of Kasaragod district) have been categorized as “Critical”; 29 blocks are “Semi-critical” and 120 blocks arein “Safe” category.
+The Stage of Ground Water Extraction and the block-wise long-term (2014-2023) water leveltrends of the observation wells being monitored by Central Ground Water Board and the State Ground Water Department for pre and post-monsoon were considered for categorization of the blocks.
+The spatial distributionof different categories of assessment units is given below:

-(Source: Ground Water Resources of Kerala (March 2022), Ground Water Department & Central Ground Water Board)
+(Source: Ground Water Resources of Kerala 2024)

 Groundwater Management